Bandarisgalaxy/h45h-g4l4xy.github.io/_posts/2025-09-08-whoareyou.md

 ## 🌍 Description:

-This challenge is all about **HTTP headers** and how websites use them to decide if you’re allowed in or not.
+This challenge is all about [**Http headers**](https://bandarisgalaxy.github.io/h45h-g4l4xy.github.io/posts/Headers_cheatsheet/) and how websites use them to decide if you’re allowed in or not.
 Let’s solve it step by step in a **beginner-friendly way** 🚀

 ---